Computing Threshold Budgets in Discrete-Bidding Games: Frugal-Reachability Discrete-Bidding Games

 \begin{theorem} The reachability discrete-bidding game $\G_1$ that is depicted in Fig.~\ref{fig:avgbutnotthreshold} with target $t$ for \PO has more than one function that satisfies the average property. \end{theorem} \begin{proof} Assume a total budget of $k = 5$.
 We represent a function $T: V \rightarrow [k]$ as a vector $\zug{T(v_0), T(v_1), T(v_2), T(t)}$.
 It is not hard to verify that both $\zug{4,3^*,3,2}$ and $\zug{5,4^*,3^*,2}$ satisfy the average property.
 (The latter represents the threshold budgets). \end{proof}

 The following lemma intuitively shows that the ``complement'' of $T$, denoted below $T'$, satisfies the average property.
 For a vertex $v$, the value $T'(v)$ should be thought of as \PT's budget when \PO's budget is strictly less than $T(v)$.
 We will later show that since $T'$ satisfies the average property, \PT can win with a budget of $T'(v)$.
-It follows that a function $T$ that satisfies the average property satisfies $T \leq \thresh_\G$; indeed, \PT wins if \PO's budget is less than $T(v)$, but it is not necessarily the case that \PO wins with a budget of $T(v)$.
-A similar idea is used in continuous-bidding in the last point in the proof of Thm.~\ref{thm:cont-reach}.
+A similar idea is used in continuous-bidding in the last point in the proof of Theorem~\ref{thm:cont-reach}.
+It follows that a function $T$ that satisfies the average property satisfies $T \leq \thresh_\G$.
+Indeed, on the one hand, if \PO's budget is less than $T(v)$, then \PT, the safety player, wins by avoiding \PO's targets.
+However, it could be the case that $T < \thresh_\G$; namely, \PO cannot win (force a visit to a target) with a budget of $T(v)$.